-As part of the development of Accelerating Our Transformation a Strategic Plan developed under the New York State Finger Lakes Regional Economic Development Council, the Genesee-Finger Lakes Region identified ten economic development projects as regional priorities.
-Through the Consolidated Funding Application (CFA) process each of these projects competed statewide for funding made available from a multitude of state agencies.
-Of the ten priority projects identified within the Genesee-Finger Lakes Region, seven received some level of funding from New York State through the CFA process.
-While the funds awarded will help advance each of the projects, in many cases additional funding will be needed in order for the projects to be fully completed.
-An overview of each of these projects and their current funding status is discussed below.
+As part of the development of Accelerating Our Transformation: Year 3 a Strategic Plan developed under the New York State Finger Lakes Regional Economic Development Council, the Genesee-Finger Lakes Region identified 24 economic development projects within 10 subject areas as "Transformative Priority Projects".
+Through the Consolidated Funding Application (CFA) process each of these projects competed statewide for funding made available from a multitude of state agencies, award announcements are expected in late 2013.
+While any potential funding awards will help advance each of the projects, in many cases additional funding will be needed in order for the projects to be fully completed.
 While many of the projects are not eligible to receive funding from EDA, they remain a critical component of the Region's economic development efforts and help to place into context the individual county priority projects listed in sections 5.2 through 5.10.
+For those projects that are eligible for EDA assistance, New York State grant assistance can be utilize to help fulfill the matching requirements of EDA funding and together help leverage additional economic development funding for the Region.